KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

   Second test run is done in separate process ( subprocess ) and it performs the real tests.

+  The main process passes the collected information to the subprocess over a local TCP connection.
+It binds this connection to a free ephemeral port and forwards the port to the subprocess with the internal --deqp-ipc-port option.
+  The temporary files the two processes exchange through the working directory are named per-process using that port as well.
+As a result multiple deqp-vksc instances can run at the same time (even from the same working directory) without interfering with each other; each instance should still be given its own --deqp-pipeline-dir when an offline pipeline compiler is used.

 - Vulkan SC pipelines may be compiled using offline pipeline compiler delivered by implementation vendor.
 You can use command line parameters to achieve this ( see parameters: --deqp-pipeline-compiler, --deqp-pipeline-dir,